nfdi4cat/pid4cat-model/nfdi4cat_details.md

 # PIDs in NFDI4Cat

-*David Linke, LIKAT, 2024-02-23 (first draft)*
+*This document is work in progress! (not a reference)*

-Persistent identifiers (PIDs) play in important role in achieving FAIR data.
+Persistent identifiers (PIDs) play an important role in achieving FAIR data.
 This text is about the different use cases for PIDs in NFDI4Cat and how each case is solved technically.

 ## PIDs for Data Portals

+According to the [architecture document](https://zenodo.org/doi/10.5281/zenodo.10391090), different repositories are considered for the NFDI4Cat data infra structure:

+- **Repo4Cat**, the central global repository for publishing data and collaborating on data.
+- Local repositories hosted at various institutions, e.g. BasCat or LARA

+Since Researchers expect DOIs for their data publications, the data sets published in Repo4Cat should get a DOIs from DataCite as PID.

+However, DOIs are not a good fit for earlier stages of research due to the metadata requirements and associated costs.
+Nevertheless researchers want to share research artifacts already in the early stage with collaborators and having PIDs already at this stage would be very useful.
+Therefore, NFDI4Cat will in addition to DOIs use a handle-based solution **PID4Cat** (see below) to address the need for PIDs in the early phase when data are shared in private with collaborators.
+Repo4Cat seeks to support this private sharing between collaborators.

-NFDI4cat has selected Dataverse as software for the data portal(s).
+NFDI4cat has selected Dataverse as software for Repo4Cat, the global data portal.
 Dataverse supports two types of PIDs: DOIs and handles.
-It is not possible to use handles and DOIs at the same time in a single Dataverse installation.
+It is however not possible to use handles and DOIs at the same time in a single Dataverse installation.

-According to the architecture document, different repositories are considered for the NFDI4Cat data infra structure.
-Since Researchers expect DOIs for the data publications that they make, the Dataverse for publishing final data should use DOIs.
-However, DOIs are not a good fit for earlier stages of research due to the metadata requirements and associated costs.
-Therefore, another Dataverse is offered for data shared in an early phase of research which uses handle-PIDs.
-This Dataverse is especially targeted at helping researchers to collaboratively work with data in joint projects.

-To summarize, HLRS offers two central Dataverse installations:

-- **Data4Cat** for publishing final datasets that using DataCite DOIs
+To address this limitations, two possible solutions are discussed:

+- [preferred] Use one Dataverse instance and PID4Cat-handles as primary PID.
+For data sets being published DOIs will be minted (and linked to the handle).
-- **Colab4Cat** - A Dataverse that uses PID4Cat-Handles.
-Its purpose is to allow early sharing of data and collaborating on data prior to publishing.
+- Use two Dataverse instances, one for published data that is configured to use DOIs and another one for early-stage data that is configured to use PID4-Cat-handles.

-In addition there may be other local Dataverse installation like at BasCat which also have an interest to use the PID4Cat handle server to mint PIDs.

-Things to think about:

-- If a data set is published it will get a DOI in addition to the handle.
-  Could this be a problem?
-  For example, can the handle record be updated to point to the same landing page as the DOI.
-  This is probably not a standard functionality in Dataverse so requires a custom solution.
-- more?

-For the handle-PIDs in Dataverse it is suggested:
+For the handle-PIDs in Dataverse, it is suggested

 - To generate individual PIDs for all files in a dataset.

   Configuration
   - [:DataFilePIDFormat](https://guides.dataverse.org/en/latest/installation/config.html#datafilepidformat) = independent

-- It is suggested to generate the ID-part via a procedure stored in the DB.
+- To generate the ID-part via a procedure stored in the DB.
   What scheme is used does not matter much, but clashes with PID4Cat-handles or other Dataverse (BasCat) must be avoided.
   Via a stored procedure UUID4 (or UUID7) identifiers could be created.
-  An alternative if to add a prefix to the numeric ID used by default.
+  An alternative is to add a prefix to the numeric ID used by default.
   The numeric ID may be base32 encoded to shorten the ID length.
   In this case the start ID should maybe not set to 1 but to 1001 to make the numeric part stick out.
   For example:
-  - d4c-9OH    (prefix and base32 encoded integer number)
+  - r4c-9OH    (prefix and base32 encoded integer number)
     - "9OH" is 10001 using [base-32 alphabet](https://en.wikipedia.org/wiki/Base32#base-32)
-  - d4c-10001  (prefix & integer number)
+  - r4c-10001  (prefix & integer number)

   Preferred is the first scheme, because it is shorter.

-  Different alphabets for base32 could be used than the one from RFC4648 which uses letters A to Z and numbers 2 to 7.
+  It is suggested to not use RFC4648 base32 (letters A to Z and numbers 2 to 7) but another, more human-friendly alphabet, for example z-base-32.
-  For example, the z-base-32 encoding has the advantage of a more human-friendly alphabet that avoids reading problems by excluding 0, l, v, 2 (number 0 can be confused with letter o, letter l with number 1 or letter i, letter v is close to u or r especially in handwriting, also number 2 is close to z in handwriting).
+  The z-base-32 encoding avoids reading problems by excluding 0, l, v, 2 (number 0 may be confused with letter o, letter l with number 1 or letter i, letter v is close to u or r especially in handwriting, also number 2 is close to z in handwriting).
-  Another alternative is crockford32 which uses 0-9 and uppercase letters without the letters I, L, O, U.

-  Current preference: z-base-32 alphabet as it's optimized for lowercase letters
+  It is optimized for lowercase letters.

   Configuration:
   - [:IdentifierGenerationStyle](https://guides.dataverse.org/en/latest/installation/config.html#identifiergenerationstyle) = storedProcGenerated

-Related Datavers documentation:
+Related Dataverse documentation:

 - [General Dataverse PID documentation](https://guides.dataverse.org/en/latest/installation/config.html#persistent-identifiers-and-publishing-datasets)
 - [Dataverse handle configuration](https://guides.dataverse.org/en/latest/installation/config.html#configuring-your-dataverse-installation-for-handles)